Kevan-y0/Kevan-y0/README.md

 #### About Me
 - 🤔 May be a financial practitioner, ~~**not a Quant**~~, interested in programming because of science and engineering background.
 - 🌱 Mainly use Python in ML, DL, & Data analysis, know little about C++, R, Stata & Matlab.
+- 💬 Quantitative Investment only an hobby, Asset Custody is my life.
 <!--
 - Here is my [Sina Weibo][1]👋